-It is for this reason that sleep tracking and sleep technology is on the rise.
-They encourage us to set better sleep habits and to improve our sleep hygiene.
+It is for this reason that sleep tracking and sleep technology are on the rise.
+They encourage us to set better sleep habits and improve our sleep hygiene.
 They also show us how little or how much sleep we’re getting, and how much of a sleep debt we are developing.
 It’s all to help us take action before bad habits take over.

 Here are some of the areas where technology is having a positive benefit on people’s lives and sleep patterns:

 Whilst it might seem ‘new-age, the benefits of meditating and meditating for sleep are now well documented.
 They can help us bring about a calm state of mind before sleeping and help us to relax.
 The most popular out there are Headspace and Calm which also include sleep stories.

 You could also try mindfulness.
 Mindfulness meditation involves focusing on small details without judgment while practising deep breathing.
 It has been proven to eliminate anxiety, minimize stress and depression, increase focus and concentration, and develop insights into oneself.
 Many individuals believe that the feeling of being rested upon waking up is not all in their head – there are studies showing how mindful meditation can alter our brain chemistry resulting in an improved mood upon waking up and increasing the benefits of sleep.